Step 4: Full View

 Should Engineer A notify local building officials directly about the contractor's unauthorized reuse of the structurally deficient beam, escalate urgently within the existing insurance reporting channel, or notify the original design engineer of record, and which path best satisfies Engineer A's professional obligation to protect public safety?

-Notify Building Officials Directly Board's choice Directly notify local building officials with jurisdictional authority over the construction site of both the structural under-design finding and the contractor's independent reuse decision, enabling regulatory intervention independent of the insurance company's response.
+O1 Directly notify local building officials with jurisdictional authority over the construction site of both the structural under-design finding and the contractor's independent reuse decision, enabling regulatory intervention independent of the insurance company's response.
+Board's choice

 The Contractor Structural Reuse Authorization Non-Reliance Constraint establishes that Engineer A cannot treat the contractor's independent reuse determination as a resolution of the structural safety concern: the contractor lacks engineering competence to make that judgment, and Engineer A's professional finding of inadequacy persists regardless of the contractor's contrary determination.
 The Non-Engineer Safety Override Resistance and Escalation Obligation further establishes that when a non-engineer effectively overrides a professional engineering safety determination, the engineer bears an affirmative obligation to notify authorities with power to intervene rather than simply documenting the concern in a client report.
 Against these warrants, the Faithful Agent Obligation supports the position that Engineer A's duty ran to the insurance company as retaining client, and that the written report, which documented both the under-design and the reuse concern, placed the insurance company in a position to act on the information through its own channels.